Mwr247/DnDBeyondSpellPoints/README.md

   * Specifically not supported subclasses are: Arcane Trickster and Eldritch Knight (or any other subclass-based caster).
   * Classes that don't have magic will work fine to multiclass with as well.
 * Casting spells (except for 6-9th level) won't show the usual info popup at the bottom, since the default casting is overridden.
+  * Spell slots are still shown and toggleable manually, since hiding them could cause issues if they accidentally get toggled automatically.
 * If you have multiple spells of 6/7th level, it will let you cast them both.
   * This is to allow homebrew flexibility, and because limiting it automatically adds complexity.
 Just keep track yourself if necessary.
 * Long rests are the only rests that automatically reset spell points.
 Clicking the button resets regardless of whether or not you confirm after.